 - 1. Log in as root. - 2.
-Double-click ElectricAccelerator-<version> to start the upgrade.

-The Welcome screen appears after the installation packages are extracted.

-- 3. Proceed with the upgrade in the same way you initially installed Cluster Manager. - 4.
-Ensure you type-in the correct value for your Cluster Manager admin password.
-The encrypted default value is changeme.
-The upgrade fails if the correct password is not used.
-You can change the Cluster Manager admin password during the upgrade only if the current password is the default password. - 5.
-Accept the existing Cluster Manager configuration or update your configuration settings. - 6.
-When the Start Copying Files screen appears, click Next. - 7.
-The Installing screen displays while the installation proceeds.
-When installation is finished, the Complete screen displays.
-Click Finish.
+Ensure that no builds are running. - Copy the installer executable to the Cluster Manager machine to a location such as /var/tmp.
+Do not run the installer from a directory path that contains spaces. - 4.
+Double-click the ElectricAccelerator-<version> file. - The Welcome screen appears after the installation packages are extracted. - Proceed with the upgrade in the same way that you initially installed the Cluster Manager. - Ensure that you type in the correct value for your Cluster Manager admin password.
+The encrypted default password is changeme. - The upgrade fails if the correct password is not used.
+You can change the Cluster Manager admin password during the upgrade only if the current password is the default password. - 6.
+Accept the existing Cluster Manager configuration or update your configuration settings. - 7.
+When the Start Copying Files screen appears, click Next. - The Installing screen appears.
+When installation is finished, the Complete screen appears. - 8.
+Click Finish. - 9.
+If you changed Cluster Manager ports during the upgrade, close your browser windows to avoid potential conflicts and to ensure that your settings take effect.

 Installation is complete.
-The installation log file is in the install directory's root by default.
+The installation log file is in the installation directory's root by default.